-Enter the marketing audit — an opportunity to ask an independent party to evaluate all facets of your company’s marketing efforts.
+Enter the marketing audit — an opportunity to ask an independent party to evaluate all facets of your company’s marketing and/or communications efforts.
 It’s an important step in the marketing planning process.
 As either your very first step, or as a next step before investing more in your marketing efforts, investing in an audit is a smart and efficient way to deliver greater marketing ROI.

 Why should I pursue a marketing audit?